 Cultural intelligence matters

-Moving to live and work in a new country will challenge you in ways that you have not been tested before and you will be out of your comfort zone.
+Moving to live and work in a new country will challenge you in ways that you have not been tested before and, one way or another, you will be out of your comfort zone.
 The result of this experience will provide you with great personal growth, but the journey may not be an easy one.

-Experts in the field of cross-cultural research have identified key personal attributes that will help face the challenges of expatriate life:
+Experts in the field of cross-cultural research have identified some key personal attributes that can be helpful in facing the challenges of expat life:

 - Tolerance to frustration and failure

 - Curious to try new things

 Do you have cultural intelligence?

 When moving to a new country, encountering unexpected differences upon arrival and in the early stages of settling in can often result in culture-shock – that is, a sense of disorientation felt by someone subjected to an unfamiliar way of life.